theupdateframework/taps/tap4.md

 It is either constructed by the user, or distributed by an out-of-band bootstrap process.

-The trust pinning file contains a dictionary.
-This dictionary contains two keys, "repositories" and "delegations".
+The trust pinning file contains a dictionary that holds two keys, "repositories" and "delegations."

 The value of the "repositories" key is another dictionary.
-Each key in this dictionary is a _repository name_, and its value is a list of URLS.
+Each key in this dictionary is a _repository name_, and its value is a list of URLs.
 The repository name also corresponds to the name of the directory where metadata files would be cached on the client.
 The list of URLs specifies _mirrors_ where clients may download metadata and target files.
-Metadata and target files would be updated following the steps detailed in [this section](#downloading-metadata-and-target-files).
+These files would be updated following the steps detailed in [this section](#downloading-metadata-and-target-files).

 The value of the "delegations" key is a list.